Disjoint covering of bipartite graphs with $s$-clubs: Introduction

 To the best of our knowledge the only cases considered in literature are the cases $s=2$ and $s=3$ \cite{Dondi2019}.
-In particular, for $s=2$ in \cite{Dondi2019} it is proved that Max-DCC($3,2$) is APX-hard and the case Max-DCC($2,2$) is left open.
-Here we show that Max-DCC($t,2$) is APX-hard for any fixed $t\geq 5$ even for bipartite graphs and Max-DCC($2,2$) can be solved in polynomial time for general graphs.
-For $s=3$ in \cite{Dondi2019} it is shown that Max-DCC($2,3$) is polynomial and the case Max-DCC($3,3$) is left as an open problem.
-We show that $MAX$-$DCC(t,3)$ is APX-hard for any fixed $t \geq 8$, even for bipartite graphs.
+In particular, for $s=2$ in \cite{Dondi2019} it is proved that \maxdcc{3}{2} is APX-hard and the case \maxdcc{2}{2} is left open.
+Here we show that \maxdcc{t}{2} is APX-hard for any fixed $t\geq 5$ even for bipartite graphs and \maxdcc{2}{2} can be solved in polynomial time for general graphs.
+For $s=3$ in \cite{Dondi2019} it is shown that \maxdcc{2}{3} is polynomial and the case \maxdcc{3}{3} is left as an open problem.
+We show that \maxdcc{t}{3} is APX-hard for any fixed $t \geq 8$, even for bipartite graphs.

 The paper is organized as follows: In Section~\ref{sec:preliminaries} we introduce the definitions we need for the paper.
-In Section~\ref{sec:partition-npc} we show that for any fixed $s\geq 3$ and for any fixed $k \geq 3 $ the PC($k,s$) problem is NP-complete.
-In Section~\ref{sec:partition-npc} we prove that it is NP-hard to achieve an approximation factor of $\frac{95}{94} $ for MAX-DCC($t,3$) for any fixed $t\geq 8$ and for MAX-DCC($t,2$) for any fixed $t\geq 5$ even for bipartite graphs.
-On the positive side we provide a polynomial-time algorithm for MAX-DCC($2,2$).
+In Section~\ref{sec:partition-npc} we show that for any fixed $k\geq 2$ and for any fixed $s \geq 3 $ with $s\neq 4, s\neq 6$ the \pc{k}{s} problem is NP-complete.
+In Section~\ref{sec:hardness-max-dcc} we prove that it is NP-hard to achieve an approximation factor of $\frac{95}{94} $ for\maxdcc{t}{3} for any fixed $t\geq 8$ and for \maxdcc{t}{2} for any fixed $t\geq 5$ even for bipartite graphs.
+On the positive side we provide a polynomial-time algorithm for \maxdcc{2}{2}.
 Finally, in Section~\ref{sec:conslusions} we conclude with some open problems.